 Between 8 months and 1 year old, babies can sit down without any problem and start to crawl.
 They can use their hands when they topple, stand up and hold the position, move from one position to another and, at last, start walking by holding onto things.

 Which muscles does a baby need to roll over for the first time?

-There is no sure study that tells you exactly how many muscles are used for a child to roll over.
+There is no sure study that tells you exactly which muscles are used for a child to roll over.
 However, in a pure rolling movement; the abdominal muscles will play a big part.
-But many other muscles are also switched when a child is rolling.
+But many other muscles are also triggered when a child is rolling.

 First of all, a baby first needs to be interested in rolling and for this, they need to be stimulated and interested in exploring.
 If the environment is too monotonous, the baby may not end up wanting to roll over.
 Assuming the baby is healthy, to be strong enough to roll over they will need to have enough strength in their neck, as well as being able to bring their hands up so they don’t get in the way, and bring their legs over too.

 My baby isn’t rolling over yet: should I worry?

 Every baby will develop at their rhythm and might not be entirely in the same time frame as others when it’s about developing their movements.
 But if you are worried that after a certain time, your baby is still not moving the way they should at their age, do not hesitate to seek help from a paediatric physiotherapist specialised in developmental delays.
 They will be able to determine and give you clearance on the nature of the delay and if anything can be done to help your baby develop in the best way.

 For more information about developmental milestones and delays: Click here